ashutoshmjain/gita/src/how.md

 >
 > [I am] devoid of illusions, [I am] found by wisdom !

 It is not uncommon that we get temporary relief from cyclic illusions (`Moha`).
 Such events - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
-Instead of a run to exit (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
+Instead of a run to exit (`sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

 `Gita` is for everyone - it is not religion, race, profession or place specific.